theheking/babs-rna-seq/practical_overview/Week4_Trimming.md

 Cleaning reads
 ==============

-In the previous episode, we took a high-level look at the quality of each of our samples using FastQC.
+In the previous lession, we took a high-level look at the quality of each of our samples using FastQC and miltiqc.
 We visualized per-base quality graphs showing the distribution of read quality at each base across all reads in a sample and extracted information about which samples fail which quality checks.
 Some of our samples failed quite a few quality metrics used by FastQC.
 This does not mean, though, that our samples should be thrown out!
 It is very common to have some quality metrics fail, and this may or may not be a problem for your downstream application.
-For our variant calling workflow, we will be removing some of the low quality sequences to reduce our false positive rate due to sequencing error.
+For our RNA-seq workflow, we will be removing some of the low quality sequences to reduce our false positive rate due to sequencing error.

 We will use a program called [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to filter poor quality reads and trim poor quality bases from our samples.